Riketta/BF6-Weapon-Stats/README.md

 ## Plots

-All plots available at `Plots` folder.
+All plots are available in the `Plots` folder.

 ### Multiplayer